hrbrmstr/wand/README.md

 While the package was developed using the 5.28 version of `libmagic` it has been configured to work with older versions.
 Note that some fields in the resultant data frame might not be available with older library versions.
 When using the function `magic_wand_file()` it checks for which version of `libmagic` is installed on your system and provides a suitable `magic.mgc` file for it.

 The package also works on Windows but it's a bit of a hack because, well, *Windows*.
-Seriously, folks, use a real operating system.
-The Windows version makes two `system2()` calls, so it's sub-optimal at best.
+The Windows version makes two `system2()` calls and relies on Rtools being installed and `file.exe` being available on the Windows `PATH`, so it's sub-optimal at best.
 Help to get it working in C would be greatly appreciated.

 The following functions are implemented: